jsbisht/aws-developer-associate/kms.md

 Using the GenerateDataKey operation will indicate KMS which CMK to be used, which will be used to generate Data Encryption Key.

 - Data Encryption Key can be used to overcome the 4KB limit over data to be encrypted
-- DEK can be linked to a specific CMK that was used to create the DEK

 When a DEK is generated, KMS returns the key in two forms: